NFC NDEF Record Types

 The NDEF spec defines a flexible way to represent different data types on an NFC chip via a set of NDEF records within an NDEF message; these record types are contextualized via a record type.
+To store NDEF records on an NFC tag, the NFC chip must be formatted as NDEF.
 The NDEF specs defines a limited set of record types, however a range of functionality can be implemented via a set of record types derived from the record types defined in the spec.

 The NFC Forum defines these record types as a part of the NDEF specifications.
 They are the underlying, low-level NDEF record types often in which high-level, derived records types are implemented with.

 These record types are not defined in the NDEF specifications as first-class concepts, but are derived from and implemented with the official NFC Forum NDEF record types.
 These record types are commonly used and supported by most modern NFC phones.
+Many of these use common uri types or mime types which pre-installed applications know how to process.
 This is a non-exhaustive list of these functional record types: